What Skills Does an IT Consultant Need?

 Interpersonal Skills

-However, the technological components of your responsibilities cannot overshadow your ability to communicate complex information to your clients.
+The technological components of your responsibilities cannot overshadow your ability to communicate complex information to your clients.
 Clients hire IT consultants because they don’t want to spend loads of time uncoiling technological issues.
-IT is a difficult, specialized industry and C-suite executives’ time is precious.

-What good is an IT consultant who confuses you?
-As an IT consultant you need to be able to help your clients see the strategy to your approach.
+IT is a difficult, specialized industry and time is precious.
+As an IT consultant, you need to be able to help your clients see the strategy of your approach.
 Without this clarity, they’re liable to search elsewhere.

 Collaboration

-As an IT consultant, you need to be keenly aware of how your ability to work with others affects your overall performance.
+As an IT consultant, you need to be aware of how your ability to work with others affects your overall performance.
 You should rely on your clients to communicate their needs and collaborate with them to deliver on your promises.

 Action Orientation